Total of people that favorited this listing

 Come for a magical combination of rural Africa, rolling hills, jagged cliff, and wild unspoiled beaches.
 You will have your Kei River riding holiday in one of the last remaining untouched coastal eco systems in Southern Africa.
 The best way to explore it is on horseback.
 This is an excellent ride for intermediate and advanced riders wanting an escape for a few days of fantastic riding!

-Kei Mouth Backpackers is a first class backpacker accommodation.
+Kei Mouth Guest Lodge offers a home away from home accommodation.
 You will stay in either The Stone Room or The Garden Room during your holiday.
 The Stone Room is a private room with double bed, sleeps 1 to 2 people, and en-suite bathroom.
 It is facilitated with private entrance and own patio.

 You will arrive around lunch time and be ready for your first ride at 3 pm.
 This is a lovely one and a half our ride to the Kei River and your first beach canter!

 Today's riding begins at 9.30 am and heads towards the river and ferry crossing with the horses into the Transkei.
 It is a 2 to 3 hour ride along the beach to Trennery's hotel where you will enjoy a lovely pub lunch.
 You return to Kei Mouth in the afternoon by an inland route.

 This morning is a lovely two and a half hour ride into the village of Morgan Bay where you explore the magnificent cliff tops before finishing with a canter down the beach.